-Horinouchi’s workshop is about the same size as Aramaki’s.
-Horinouchi has the widest catalog and great knowledge of all types of weapons.
-Because it holds the biggest production capacity, it is the most well-known, in and outside Japan.
+Horinouchi’s workshop was about the same size as Aramaki’s.
+Horinouchi had the widest catalog and great knowledge of all types of weapons.
+Because it held the biggest production capacity, his closing in September 2019 completely shook up the industry and the community.

 Read more about Horinouchi on our blog: Different Types and Shapes of Japanese Wooden Swords : A visit at the Horinouchi workshop

 We are keeping this workshop listed here for a while, by respect for the craftsmen.

 Matsuzaki is a small workshop with only a few artisans.
 Supplier of some of the most famous Japanese brands, such as KuSakura, Matsuzaki is more focused on “standard” weapons made from, e.g., red or white oak.
 Matsuzaki’s son is now working in the workshop and will take over in a few years; like most of our suppliers, this atelier is a family business.